Search String

 cf. The Glory Days: History of 1990s Computer Games.

 Welcome to my cRPG Blog on the History of Computer Role-playing Games, from 2000 to 2005.
-The early 2000 RPG games aka PC RPGs released between 2000-2005 are as follows:
+The early 2000 RPG games aka IBM PC RPGs released between 2000-2005 are as follows:

 Best 2000 cRPGs